-Research and development expenses amounted to €72.9 million (previous year: €66.7 million).
-A total of 599 employees worked on the development of our products (previous year: 560 employees).
-As in the previous year, this corresponds to 15 % of the plants' total workforce.
-The innovation rate in the "Machine Tools" segment was 6.6 % (previous year 6.4%).
+In the reporting year research and development expenses amounted to $\[\in \]$ 77.0 million (previous year: $\[\in \]$ 72.9 million).
+604 employees worked on the development of our products (previous year: 599 employees).
+As in the previous year, this corresponds to 15% of the plants' total workforce.
+The innovation rate in the "Machine Tools" segment was 6.0% (previous year 6.6%).
 Investments in new developments are listed in the notes on the segments as capitalized development costs.

 Our research and development activities are organized decentrally and coordinated by a central product development body.
 This structure enables us to build up a high level of product expertise while at the same time offering synergy effects through cross-plant cooperation.
 We create further synergies through our annual worldwide development conference.
-At the "Global Development Summit" in October, around 300 international experts once again came together digitally to develop and drive forward future ideas for integrated solutions from machine, automation, digitization and sustainability.
+At the "Global Development Summit" in November, around 350 international experts again came together digitally and on site in Tokyo to develop and drive forward future ideas for networked, sustainable solutions from machine, automation and digitization.